 At the beginning of August, the Swiss Alps were shining under the sun.
-After a few days spent in a beautiful chamber music program in Verbier, Switzerland, we headed to the region of Hertenstein, where the Senar villa, where Rachmaninoff lived, is situated.
+After a few days spent in a beautiful chamber music program in Verbier, Switzerland, we headed to the region of Hertenstein, where the Villa Senar, where Rachmaninoff lived, is situated.

 The Bauhaus-style residence, raising on the shores of Lake Lucerne, overlooks the mysterious and peaceful landscape of the lake of the four Cantons.

 Undoubtedly, the atmosphere around this peaceful summer residence where the Russian composer lived in in the 1930s must have boosted his creativity in his later years.
 Hence the Corelli variations (opus 42, finished when the couple moved to the Senar), the Rhapsody on a theme by Paganini (opus 43) and the Third symphony (opus 44) emerged at the Villa Senar during a new period of creation.
 Didn’t Wagner compose The Master-Singers of Nuremberg in Hertenstein?